 Historic demand trend imply continued nickel deficits

-The rapid evolution in commodity consumption habits is fuelling a demand-supply disconnect in a number of commodities, underpinning a shift into deficit for nickel resulting in inventories already been drawn down.
+The rapid evolution in commodity consumption habits is fuelling a demand-supply disconnect in a number of commodities, underpinning a shift into deficit for nickel resulting in inventories already being drawn down to five-year lows.

 Auroch believes continued inventory drawdowns will have significantly positive impact on the long-term nickel price as incentive pricing will be required to attract additional supply.

 Significant demand-supply pressures are emerging with nickel inventories surpassing five-year lows and driven by a 2020 Indonesian nickel ore export ban, electric vehicle (battery) demand and limited new sources of supply.